gitlabhq/gitlabhq/doc/api/projects.md

 + `code` (optional) - new project code, used project name if not set
 + `path` (optional) - new project path, user project name if not set

+Will return created project with status `201 Created` on success, or `404 Not found` on fail.

 ```json
 {
   "id": 5,